 Please note: The block editor (“Gutenberg”) was introduced more than 2 years ago, and as such the previous “Classic” editor is being phased out.
 Our documentation will no longer include instructions for its use.

 These days, it’s very common to see blogs that are full of images, as well as audio and video content.
-Adding this content to can be easy.
 Please see the options below for including various media into your blog posts and pages.
-The instructions below refer to ‘post’, but the same instructions can be used to add images to a page.

 - Available space on your blog (file quota)